aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Resource `GovernanceConfig`

-Configurations of the AptosGovernance, set during Genesis and can be updated by the same process offered by this AptosGovernance module.
+Configurations of the AptosGovernance, set during Genesis and can be updated by the same process offered<br/> by this AptosGovernance module.

 <pre><code>struct GovernanceConfig has key<br/></code></pre>